Spiral Antidepressant Withdrawal Field Guide

 Suicidal Thoughts

-Immediate contact with healthcare provider or emergency services, regardless of cultural background or prior mental health history.
-Resources are also available at Flourish OS
+Contact with a healthcare provider or emergency services is crucial, regardless of your prior mental health history.

 Inability to Function